ETCDEVTeam/sidekick-tx2poa/README.md

 # Transaction+Header PoA

-The main idea is that nodes designated as [./authorities.js](./authorities.js) by external human consensus and configuration act as "authorized miners," and post a new "incomplete proof of authority transaction" for each new block added to the chain.
+The main idea is that nodes designated as [./authorities.js](./authorities.js) by configuration act as "authorized miners," and post a new "incomplete proof of authority transaction" for each new block added to the chain.
 This transaction contains an incomplete chunk of the miner's signature of the previous block's hash, which together with the rest of the signature found in the winning miner's block's `extraData` field can be used to verify that the block was indeed mined by an authoritative miner.

 This method of determining a PoA consensus does not require any protocol changes and utilizes only pre-existing tools and methods.
 Like a protocol-based PoA, it assumes that all nodes in the sidechain network can run equivalent or compatible configurations and agree on a list of pre-configured "authority" nodes described by public key addresses.